evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 ## Interior

-The Chevrolet Silverado EV SRT features a driver-centric interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
+The Chevrolet Silverado EV SRT boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas in place of hard plastic.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats